seblindfors/LibSettings/README.md

 ### LoadAddOnCategory(name, generator, callback)

-This function loads a category from an add-on.
+Loads a category from an add-on.
 It waits until the add-on is loaded before creating the category, allowing saved variables to be loaded first.

 **Parameters:**